Arkadi Monastery

-The current catholicon (church) dates back to the 16th century and is marked by the influence of the Renaissance.
-This influence is visible in the architecture, which mixes both Roman and baroque elements.
-As early as the 16th century, the monastery was a place for science and art and had a school and a rich library.
+The current catholicon (church) dates back to the 16th century and demonstrates Renaissance influence.
+This influence is visible in its architecture, which mixes both Roman and baroque elements.
+As early as the 16th century, the monastery was a place of science and art, and had a school and a rich library.
 Situated on a plateau, the monastery is well fortified, being surrounded by a thick and high wall.

-The monastery played an active role in the Cretan resistance of Ottoman rule during the Cretan revolt of 1866.
+The monastery played an active role in the Cretan resistance to Ottoman rule during the Cretan revolt of 1866.
 943 Greeks, mostly women and children, sought refuge in the monastery.
 After three days of battle and under orders from the hegumen (abbot) of the monastery, the Cretans blew up barrels of gunpowder, choosing to sacrifice themselves rather than surrender.

 The monastery became a national sanctuary in honor of the Cretan resistance.
 8 November is a day of commemorative parties in Arkadi and Rethymno.
 The explosion did not end the Cretan insurrection, but it attracted the attention of the rest of the world.

 Topography

-The Arkadi Monastery is located in the Rethymno regional unit, 25 km southeast of Rethymno.
-The Monastery is situated on a rectangular plateau on the northwest side of Mount Ida (Crete), at an altitude of 500 m.
-The Arkadian region is fertile and has vineyards, olive groves and pine, oak and Cyprus forests.
+The Arkadi Monastery is located in the Rethymno regional unit, 25 km southeast of the city of Rethymno.
+The Monastery is situated on a rectangular plateau on the northwest side of Mount Ida, at an altitude of 500 m.
+The Arkadian region is fertile and has vineyards, olive groves and pine, oak and cypress forests.
 The plateau on which the monastery rests is surrounded by hills.
 The west side of the plateau stops abruptly and falls off into gorges.
 The gorges start at Tabakaria and lead to Stavromenos, to the east of Rethymno.
 The Arkadian gorges have a rich diversity of plants and native wildflowers.

 The area the monastery is located in first developed in antiquity.
-The presence of Mount Ida (Crete), which is a sacred mountain because it was legendarily the childhood home of Zeus, made the area attractive to early settlers.
+The presence of Mount Ida, which is a sacred mountain because it was legendarily the childhood home of Zeus, made the area attractive to early settlers.
 Five km to the northeast, the city of Eleftherna had its cultural peak in the time of Homer and in classical antiquity, but its influence was also felt in the early Christian and Byzantine periods.

 The closest village to the monastery is Amnatos, located three km to the north.
 The villages that surround Arkadi are rich in Byzantine relics that prove the early wealth of the region.
 The Moni Arseniou monastery, which is several km north of Arkadi, was also an example of the grand Cretan monasteries.

 Arkadi Monastery is in the shape of a nearly rectangular parallelogram.
 The interior resembles a fortress and is 78.5 metres long on the north wall, 73.5 metres on the south wall, 71.8 metres on the east wall and 67 metres on the west wall.
 The total area of the monastery is 5200 m2.